-Mr. Clack, age 64, is a principal of Olympic Capital Partners, a private investment banking firm headquartered in Seattle, Washington.
-He is also Chairman of Northwest Venture Associates, Inc. Prior to that time and for over five years, Mr. Clack was President of Clack and Co., a private investment firm headquartered in Spokane, Washington.
-Previously, he was Chairman of the Board and Chief Executive Officer of Old National Bancorporation of Washington.
+Mr. Clack, age 65, is a principal of Olympic Capital Partners, a private investment banking firm headquartered in Seattle, Washington.
+He is also Chairman of NVA Holdings, LLC.
+Previously, and for over five years, Mr. Clack was President of Clack and Co., a private investment firm headquartered in Spokane, Washington.